 Students in St. LouisSt.
 Louis is known for being one of the most livable cities in the Midwest.
 The city itself is getting ready to celebrate its 250th anniversary and is home to hundreds of thousands of residents living in 79 distinct neighborhoods.
 The greater St. Louis region encompasses the central city and a network of surrounding suburbs that are home to almost 3 million people in both Missouri and Illinois, according to the 2010 U.S. Census.
 STLCOP students benefit from living and working in this vibrant, friendly city.

 - The Central West End is one of the city’s historic neighborhoods.
 Located adjacent to Forest Park, the area showcases many grand private residences built at the turn of the 20th century.
 Dining, nightlife, shopping, and entertainment venues are plentiful in this pedestrian-friendly area, particularly along Euclid Avenue, which boasts more than 125 shops, boutiques, galleries, cafes, bistros, pubs, bars, salons and other businesses.
 Students are often seen studying at one of the neighborhood’s many sidewalk cafes and coffeehouses.
 Local businesses frequently host special events, art openings, musical performances and other activities for all to enjoy.

-- A Campus Safety and Security Crime Statistics Report for 2011 is available online and demonstrates the safety of the STLCOP campus with no criminal offenses recorded for STLCOP students on or off campus.
+- An Annual Campus Security and Fire Safety Report is available online and demonstrates the safety of the STLCOP campus.